dotnet/csharplang/proposals/list-patterns.md

   // Notes:
   // We could inline this logic to avoid creating a new type and to handle the pattern-based enumeration scenarios.
-  // We may only need one element in start buffer, or maybe none at all, if we can control the order of checks in the patterns DAG. private EnumeratorType enumerator;
+  // We may only need one element in start buffer, or maybe none at all, if we can control the order of checks in the patterns DAG.
+  // We could emit a count check for a non-terminal `..` and economize on count checks a bit. private EnumeratorType enumerator;
   private int count;
   private ElementType[] startBuffer;